 Unused vacation time and compensation time will be compensated the month following termination or retirement of an employee of the College of Southern Idaho.

 When the President grants administrative leave with pay such as an early closure prior to a holiday, a person may not use such administrative leave instead of scheduled vacation time off.
-If a person works when the College is given administrative leave with pay, compensatory time is earned.
+If a non-exempt employee is required to work when the College is given administrative leave with pay, compensatory time is earned.

 Personal leave for reasons of personal convenience may be granted to faculty and staff that do not earn vacation leave upon approval of the supervisor for up to three days per academic year.
 The employee must notify his/her supervisor in advance of the proposed days away, and arrangements must be made for the coverage of missed classes if the employee is faculty.